jordicenzano/transport-stream-online-segmenter/README.md

 # Usage in the console to process TCP streams

-It provides a server TCP socket and generates the a live EVENT chunkist adding in real time the chunks.
+It provides a server TCP socket to insgest the TS TCP stream, and it generates a live EVENT chunklist, it also saves the chunk files indicating them as growing files, ideal if you want to implement [LHLS](https://medium.com/@periscopecode/introducing-lhls-media-streaming-eb6212948bef).
 See Note 2 if you want to test it.

 * Use the following syntax, see note 2 for testing:
 ```